MyWare386/the-necklace/README.md

 # the-necklace
-Website of the manga : "The Necklace" | Not finished yet
+Website of the manga : "The Necklace"

+Not finished yet : Drawings must be added